 The elegant Piano Bar is ringed with historic photos of the Duke and Duchess during the couple’s five-year stay in the colony.
 The tradition of British High Tea continues daily near the Piano Bar.

 Looking for remnants of Dorian

-There is still much cleanup needed in those northern regions of the country and hundreds of evacuees sought shelter farther south on New Providence Island.
+There still was much cleanup needed in those northern regions of the country when we visited and hundreds of evacuees sought shelter farther south on New Providence Island.
 This heavily populated area, including the Sandals Royal Bahamian Resort, was spared serious damage.
 It received only moderate winds and heavy rain, causing some minor flooding.

 Arriving at Nassau’s modern and efficient Lynden Pindling International Airport, it was obvious that tourism facilities are working as they should, a fact confirmed during the short, pleasant 15-minute drive to the Sandals resort, now fully open.

 There are three levels of accommodations at Sandals Royal Bahamian, the standard (called “luxury”) with 74 rooms, the 106 very fancy Butler suites, and the most popular, the 224 Concierge Club suites.
 We registered in the Concierge Club, a part of the old Balmoral Club, which gives off the aura of the 1940s.

 On the way to our room on the 5th floor of the newer, Windsor Tower we passed the remarkable Baccarat Restaurant.
 The most formal of the Sandals restaurants (no extra cost, but reservations are required), this French restaurant was also part of the original Balmoral Club.
 It faces the courtyard and Quiet Pool area with seven, tall floor-to-ceiling curved windows covering the whole front of the restaurant.
 The General Manager told us that each window would cost $50,000 to replace.

 We did eat at Baccarat once and the food and service were excellent, made even better by dining next to one of those remarkable, curved windows.